NagrajN/grunt-jasmine-node-coverage-validation/README.md

 # grunt-jasmine-node-coverage-validation
 Grunt task for jasmine-node using istanbul for code coverage.
-Validates coverage configuration and fails the task for under coverage.
+Validates coverage configuration and fails the task if under the code coverage threshold.
 Based off of grunt-jasmine-node-coverage by Jarrod Ribble.

+There are 4 code coverage threshold values supported.
+Each can be between 0 and 100 percent.

+    coverage: {
+         options : {
+            branches : 100 ,
+            functions: 100,
+            statements:100,
+            lines:100
+          }
+    },

 ## Getting Started
 Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-jasmine-node-coverage-validation`

 Then add this line to your project's `grunt.js` grunt file:

-Coverage Options can be between 0 - 100.

 ```javascript
 grunt.initConfig({